Pathwise unique solutions and stochastic averaging for mixed stochastic partial differential equations driven by fractional Brownian motion and Brownian motion: Fast-slow SPDEs Driven by fBm and Bm

 \begin{rem} \end{rem}

-By Theorem \ref{mixuniq}, it is easy to prove that Eq. (\ref{spde-fs}) has a unique mild pathwise solution.
+Through Theorem \ref{mixuniq} and a similar argument as in the proof of \cite[Theorem 2.2]{Liu2019}, it is easy to prove that Eq. (\ref{spde-fs}) has a unique mild pathwise solution.
 Here, we omit the proof. \begin{lem} Suppose that conditions {\rm (A1)-(A3)} are satisfied.
 Then, for any initial values $X_{0},Y_0\in V_\beta,\beta>\alpha$, Eq. (\ref{spde-fs}) has a unique mild pathwise solution $(X^\varepsilon_t,Y^\varepsilon_t)$, i.e.,

 \end{lem}

 Denote by $\bar{X}_t, t\in[0,T]$, the solution of the following SPDEs driven by fBm,

 where